 Whether you're looking to visit one winery while you're in New England or to plan an entire itinerary around "vineyard hopping," this guide will point you to places to visit in all six New England states.
 You're least likely to find wineries open during the winter months, though many stay open year round.
 The fall foliage season is a splendid time of year to plan a winery-themed tour of one or more New England states.

-Here's a quick look at must-visit New England wineries state-by-state featuring some of my personal favorites.
+Here's a quick look at must-visit New England wineries, state-by-state, featuring some of our personal favorites.

 In Connecticut, you can follow the Connecticut Wine Trail and even stay at a B&B that produces its own wine.
-Choosing the best wineries in my home state is tricky because there are several I adore including:
+Choosing the best wineries in my home state is tricky because there are several we adore, including:

 - Sharpe Hill Vineyard, which is worth the drive to Pomfret, CT, to taste award-winning wines and to savor a meal at one of New England's best places to dine fireside.